Effective Donor Communication is Personalized

 The Challenge:

-So, it’s a challenge to craft effective donor communication with a marketing message that resonates with all their best planned giving prospects.
+Grand Rapids Community Foundation told us they have a really good handle on the technical aspects of planned giving.
+However, they serve a very diverse donor base with different philanthropic interests.
+It’s a challenge to craft effective donor communication with a marketing message that resonates with all their best planned giving prospects.

 The Solution:

+Grand Rapids Community Foundation already had great branding and compelling content.
+PGM leveraged these assets to implement a story-based, multi-channel marketing campaign.
 Using data from the foundation’s donor files, PGM tailored messages to reflect each donor’s individual giving history:

-- The marketing pieces addressed donors by name and thanked them for their specific years of support
+- The marketing pieces addressed donors by name and thanked them for their specific years of support.

 - Donors saw again how their personal support benefits their community.

-When you recognize a donor’s loyal giving and targeted support is a strategic way, it feels like you’re paying attention … and it definitely prompts attention in return.
+Personalization doesn’t have to be complicated.
+Even in its simplicity, it’s a highly effective way to improve donor communication!
+When you recognize a donor’s loyal giving and targeted support in a strategic way, it feels like you’re paying attention… and it definitely prompts attention in return.